-Not every man and woman is cut out for the high intensity training that many people embrace when they want to look and feel better.
+Not every woman is cut out for the high intensity training that many people embrace when they want to look and feel better.
 Some people need or prefer low impact exercise routines.

 Strength training, endurance, flexibility and balance are the four prominent areas where you can embrace a low impact exercise regimen and receive health benefits without putting your body at risk for injury or exhaustion.